mikhael-cutajar/udacity_collaboration_and_competition/report.md

 ### Future Work

-Possible future work could including:
+Possible future work could include:
 - Experiment with how training changes with priority experience replay
 - Adjust the model with techniques such as dropout and see how that affects learning